Universalism and the Latter Day Saint movement: Universalism in the Early United States

 Believed that all would be saved with no punishment, did not believe in divinity of Jesus or the need for an atonement.

-Universalism was brought to the North American colonies in the early 18th century by the English-born physician George de Benneville and made popular by John Murray, Elhanan Winchester, and Hosea Ballou.
-It reached its apex of popularity in 1833, becoming one of the fourth or fifth largest denominations in the United States.
+Universalism was brought to the North American colonies in the early 18th century by the English-born physician George de Benneville and popularized by John Murray, Elhanan Winchester, and Hosea Ballou.
+It reached its apex of popularity in 1833, becoming the fourth or fifth largest denomination in the United States.
 Debates over Universalism were ubiquitous in the American theological landscape.
 It was seen as a threat by the orthodox, Calvinist Congregationalists of New England such as Jonathan Edwards, who wrote prolifically against universalist teachings and preachers.
-While the mainline Protestant denominations (e.g. Presbyterians, Congregationalists, Methodists, Baptists, and Episcopalians) frequently disagreed among themselves, they were united in their belief that Universalism was a heresy, and are generally referred to today as the orthodox viewpoint, or anti-Universalists.
+While the mainline Protestant movements (e.g. Presbyterians, Congregationalists, Methodists, Baptists, and Episcopalians) frequently disagreed among themselves, they were united in rejecting Universalism as heresy, and are generally referred to today as the orthodox viewpoint, or anti-Universalists.